kannans89/RustRepo/28_SmartPointers/28_SmartPointers.md

 # Smart Pointers

 Rust allocates everything on the stack by default.
-To store things on the heap you have to do so explicitly ,usually by wrapping them in smart pointers like `Box`.Types like Vec and String implicitly does heap allocation..The characteristic that distinguishes a smart pointer from an ordinary struct is that smart pointers implement following traits
+To store things on the heap you have to do so explicitly ,usually by wrapping them in smart pointers like `Box`.Types like Vec and String implicitly does heap allocation.The characteristic that distinguishes a smart pointer from an ordinary struct is that smart pointers implement following traits

 |Sr.No|trait name|package|description